Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Acknowledgements

 \section{Acknowledgements}

+The authors thank the members of the FMSA research group: Prof. Olivier Rascol, Prof. Anne Pavy-Le-Traon, Dr. David Bendetowicz, Federico Sirna, Dr. Catherine Helmer, and Mélanie Le Goff.
 Computer time was provided by the computing facilities MCIA (Mésocentre de Calcul Intensif Aquitain) at the University of Bordeaux and the University of Pau and Pays de l’Adour.
-We would like to thank the French National Research Agency (Project DyMES - ANR-18-C36-0004-01), the Nouvelle-Aquitaine region (Project AAPR2021A-2020-11937310) and the French government in the framework of the PIA3 (“Investment for the future”) (project reference 17-EURE-0019) for their financial support that made this work possible.
+The authors thank the French National Research Agency (Project DyMES - ANR-18-C36-0004-01), the Nouvelle-Aquitaine region (Project AAPR2021A-2020-11937310) and the French government in the framework of the PIA3 (“Investment for the future”, project reference 17-EURE-0019) for their financial support that made this work possible.